Marsden and Tromba, Vector Calculus, Sixth Edition.

 Before each lecture you should do the assigned readings on the course Moodle site.
 The readings go by lectures.

 There will be weekly homework assignments, which will be carried out through WeBWorK.
-More information is forthcoming.
-The online material also lists suggested problems from the text for additional study.
+Homework is due on Friday afternoons by 4pm.
+You have unlimited attempts to do the homework.

 Lab assignments are due by 5pm on the due date.
 Lab assignments and due dates are listed on the Moodle course page.

 We encourage you to discuss lab assignments with your classmates, including strategies for solving different kinds of problems.
 Indeed, this is one of the best ways to improve your understanding of the course.
 However, when you actually write up your solutions, you must do this on your own.
 Collaboration during the write-up stage or handing labs that are almost identical to a classmate's is a form of cheating and may result in a score of zero for all your lab assignments.

 We expect the highest standards of conduct from members of this class.
 Cases of academic dishonesty will be treated with utmost seriousness.
 See Student Conduct Code.

 Student Privacy and Course Website

 In this class, our use of technology will sometimes make students' names and U of M Internet IDs visible within the course website, but only to other students in the same class.
 Since we are using a secure, password-protected course website, this will not increase the risk of identity theft or spamming for anyone in the class.
 If you have concerns about the visibility of your Internet ID, please contact your lecturer for further information.